-The number one reason why we recommend the National Gallery of Art to couples is the venue’s versatility.
+The number one reason why we recommend this venue to couples is its versatility.
 It has four distinctly different sections with different architecture and housing different types of exhibits.
 As backdrops for your engagement pictures, each one gives you a very specific look and feel.
-That means that whatever your specific tastes, you get National Gallery of Art engagement photos that fit your sensibilities.
+That means that whatever your specific tastes, you are going to get National Gallery of Art engagement pictures that fit your sensibilities.

 If you want engagement photos with a very traditional feel, then the venue’s West Building has you covered.
 John Russell Pope designed its exterior in the neoclassical style that is so common in the Nation’s Capital.
-Its columns and dome remind you of the architecture of Pope’s other two famous DC buildings.
-(He designed both the Jefferson Memorial and the National Archives.
+Its columns and dome remind you of the architecture of Pope’s other two famous DC buildings, the Jefferson Memorial and the National Archives.
 That means gorgeous and very Washingtonian engagement photos of the two of you posing on the edifice’s stately steps.

-The works that hang inside the West Building give an engagement photoshoot at the National Gallery of Art a similarly traditional look.
-The museum offers visitors paintings and sculptures by legendary European masters like Vermeer, Rembrandt, Monet, van Gogh and Leonardo.
-Engagement photos in this part of the National Gallery of Art have an especially classy and elegant feel.
+The works that hang inside the West Building give an engagement photoshoot at the National Gallery of Art a similarly traditional.
+The museum offers visitors views of paintings and sculptures by legendary European masters like Vermeer, Rembrandt, Monet, van Gogh and Leonardo.
+Engagement photos in this part of the museum have an especially classy and elegant feel.

-Do your sensibilities run more to the abstract?
-Then think about National Gallery of Art engagement photos in the venue’s East Building.
+If your sensibilities run more to the abstract, then you should think about doing your engagement photos in the venue’s East Building.
 Standing in stark contrast to the West Building’s orthodox “H” shape is the triangular motif that marks the other half of the museum.
 Renowned architect I.M.
-Pei put two three-sided towers together to create an irregular trapezoid.
-That shape fits perfectly into the nook created by the intersection of Pennsylvania Avenue NW and Madison Drive NW.
+Pei put two three-sided towers together to create an irregular trapezoid in the nook between Pennsylvania Avenue NW and Madison Drive NW.

 The inside of the East Building is dedicated to modern and contemporary art.
 As such, it features works by Picasso, Matisse, Pollock, Warhol and Lichtenstein.
-If you choose this site for your engagement portraits, you are going to get some National Gallery of Art engagement photos that push the boundaries of creativity.
+If you choose this site for your engagement portraits, you are going to get some engagement pictures that push the boundaries of creativity.
 A particular fan favorite is portraits on the zigzagging staircase connecting the building’s top and bottom floors.

 If you are looking for something one-of-a-kind, though, you should plan a stop at the Concourse.
 That part of the National Gallery of Art has a subterranean walkway that connects the East and West Buildings under 4th Street NW.
-Said passageway offers something you cannot find in any other location in the museum.
+Said passageway offers something you cannot find in any other location in the National Gallery of Art.
 It is so unique, in fact, that you can arguably not find its like anywhere in the world.
-It is the ideal setting for National Gallery of Art engagement photos that really stand out.
+It is the ideal setting for engagement photos in the National Gallery of Art that really stand out.